errai/archetypes/README.md

 Skipping the Tests
 =======================================

-The tests are very valuable, but also time-consuming because they depoloy to app servers.
+The tests are very valuable, but also time-consuming because they deploy to app servers.
 If you're just pulling in someone's already-tested changes.
 To skip the tests, just build like this:

     mvn clean install -Darchetype.test.skip=true